A Roadmap for CMMC 2.0 Compliance for DoD Contractors

 Accreditation requires establishment of periodic assessment of security controls to determine if they are effective in their application, documentation and updates to the system security plan (SSP), and documentation of a remediation plan (POA&M) to address practice control areas that failed the initial audit and timelines and resource requirements needed to rectify identified issues.

 Due to these requirements, CMMC 2.0 experts recommend that organizations initiate an audit at least six months in advance.
-With phased implementation starting in May 2023, the time for DoD contractors and subcontractors to start is now.
+With Final Rule 32 CFR Part 170 published to the Fedral Register on October 15, 2024, phased implementation is starting in Q1 2025 and the time for DoD contractors and subcontractors to start is now.

 The current DoD methodology for NIST SP 800-171—to which CMMC 2.0 Level 2 is mapped—self-assessment provides three scores for each of the 110 Level 2 practices with a weight of 1, 3, or 5.